Beaumont, TX Water Quality: Refineries, Hurricane Flooding & What the Neches River Data Shows

 When service was restored, boil-water notices remained in effect as the system flushed contamination from low-pressure events.
 The potential for sewage infiltration through compromised lines meant treated water needed additional precautions.

 Harvey wasn’t an anomaly — it was a preview.
-Climate scientists project that Gulf Coast storms will intensify, bringing more extreme rainfall to a region already prone to flooding.
-For Beaumont’s water system, that means the Harvey scenario could repeat.
+Climate projections for the Gulf Coast indicate more intense storms and greater rainfall extremes.
+For Beaumont’s water system, the Harvey scenario could repeat.

 According to TCEQ compliance data and EPA ECHO records, the Beaumont water system has generally maintained compliance with federal and state drinking water standards during normal operations.
-Key monitoring areas include:
+Key monitoring areas:

 Beaumont’s water distribution system includes pipes that have been in service for decades.
 The Gulf Coast climate — hot, humid, with corrosive soils — accelerates infrastructure deterioration.

 Water main breaks are a recurring issue.
 The city has invested in system upgrades, but the scope of needed improvements outpaces available funding.
-Federal infrastructure dollars have helped, but Southeast Texas competes with communities across the state for limited resources.
+Federal infrastructure dollars through the Infrastructure Investment and Jobs Act have helped, but Southeast Texas competes with communities across the state for limited resources.

 Private Wells in Jefferson County